November Birth Month Flowers: Chrysanthemum and Peony

 Chrysanthemums are part of the Asteraceae family, including asters, sunflowers, and daisies.
 Renowned Swedish botanist Carl Linnaeus gave the name chrysanthemum, which originated from the Greek words chrysos (gold) and anthemon (flower).

 These famed ornamental plants hold a long and exciting history.
-To start, the first cultivation of mums occurred in China during the 15th century BC as a flowering herb.
+The first cultivation of mums occurred in China during the 15th century BC as a flowering herb.
 Then, they reached the Western world in the 17th century.

 The original flowers that grow wild feature golden-colored blossoms, but by 1630, more than 500 cultivars had been identified and recorded.